veribuild/veribuild.github.io/index.md

 ---

 ## News
+- Fix 1 missing dependency in [cJSON](https://github.com/DaveGamble/cJSON/pull/380) has been confirmed.
+The number of confirmed dependency error has reached 411(Update on Step 11, 2019)
 - Fix 12 missing dependencies in [MPC](https://github.com/orangeduck/mpc/pull/115) have been confirmed.
 The number of confirmed dependency errors has reached 410.
 (Update on Step 2, 2019)
 - 398 dependency errors have been confirmed.
 (Update on Aug 24, 2019)